Quotes from The Simpsons

 The Food Wife

-Homer: This Saturday, from the day who brought you cemetary paintball and go-karts on real roads, comes the greatest activity yet!
+Homer: This Saturday, from the dad who brought you cemetery paintball and go-karts on real roads, comes the greatest activity yet!

 Lisa and Bart: Video game convention!